-  Geronimo Para – A bandit leader and murderer, Para was hanged on January 6, 1900 in El Paso, County, Texas.
+Geronimo Para – A bandit leader and murderer, Para was hanged on January 6, 1900, in El Paso, County, Texas.

 George Leroy Parker – See Butch Cassidy

-Allen H. Parmer (1848-1927) – Born and raised in Missouri, Parmer rode with William Quantrill during the Civil War and was paroled with Frank James in Kentucky at war’s end.
-Afterwards, he joined with the James-Younger Gang and was allegedly present during their first robbery of the Clay County Savings Association in Liberty, Missouri on February 13, 1866.
-He then attended Bryant and Stratton’s Business College in St. Louis, Missouri in 1867-68.
-A warrant was issued for his arrest for participating in the robbery of the Hughes and Wasson Bank in Richmond, Missouri in May, 1867; however, when he produced an alibi that he was working in St. Louis at the time, all charges were dropped.
-OnNovember 24, 1870, he married Susan Lavinia James, sister of Frank and Jesse James and the couple would have six children.
+Allen H. Parmer (1848-1927) – Born and raised in Missouri, Parmer rode with William Quantrill during the Civil War and was paroled with Frank James in Kentucky at the war’s end.
+Afterward, he joined the James-Younger Gang and was allegedly present during their first robbery of the Clay County Savings Association in Liberty, Missouri, on February 13, 1866.
+He then attended Bryant and Stratton’s Business College in St. Louis, Missouri, in 1867-68.
+A warrant was issued for his arrest for participating in the robbery of the Hughes and Wasson Bank in Richmond, Missouri, in May 1867; however, when he produced an alibi that he was working in St. Louis at the time, all charges were dropped.
+November 24, 1870, he married Susan Lavinia James, sister of Frank and Jesse James, and the couple would have six children.
 He moved his family to Archer City, Texas somewhere along the line, where he worked as a manager for the Stone land and Cattle Company.
-During this time, his brother-in-law, Jesse James, often utilized his home as a hide-out.
-His wife, Susan, died in 1889 and he remarried Sarah Katherine Ogden December 27, 1892.
-Parmer died October 25, 1927 in Texas.
+His brother-in-law, Jesse James, often utilized his home as a hide-out during this time.
+His wife, Susan, died in 1889, and he remarried Sarah Katherine Ogden on December 27, 1892.
+Parmer died on October 25, 1927, in Texas.

-George Parrot, aka George Francis Warden, George Manuse, George Curry, Big Nose George (18??-1881) – Running with a gang in Wyoming, they robbed pay wagons and stages, Parrot was arrested and convicted to be hanged.
+George Parrot, aka George Francis Warden, George Manuse, George Curry, Big Nose George (18??-1881) – Running with a gang in Wyoming, they robbed pay wagons and stages.
+Parrot was arrested and convicted to be hanged.
 However, he was lynched before the execution could be carried out.

 C. C. “Champ” Patterson – Wanted for murder and bank robbery in Oklahoma, he killed a Shawnee Police Officer.
 He was later shot in a bank robbery in Boley, Oklahoma.

 Alexander Doniphan “Donnie” Pence (1847-1896) – Rode with William Quantrill during the Civil War and allegedly participated in the Liberty, Missouri Bank Robbery in 1866.
-He later became a respected sheriff in Nelson County, Kentucky and died of typhoid fever in 1896.
+He later became a respected sheriff in Nelson County, Kentucky, and died of typhoid fever in 1896.

 Thomas Edward “Bud” Pence (1842-1880) – Rode with William Quantrill during the Civil War and allegedly participated in the Liberty, Missouri Bank Robbery in 1866.
 He died in 1880.

 Samuel Peters – After being accused of theft by James Hanson in Indian Territory, Samuel Peters visited Hanson’s home and stabbed his wife, Charity, to death.
-He was convicted of murder and was hanged at Fort Smith, Arkansas on September 8, 1876.
+He was convicted of murder and was hanged at Fort Smith, Arkansas, on September 8, 1876.

-Charles “Charley” Pierce (18??-1895) – After unsuccessfully racing horses in Pawnee, Oklahoma, Pierce became a member of the Dalton Gang during the 1890’s.
+Charles “Charley” Pierce (18??-1895) – After unsuccessfully racing horses in Pawnee, Oklahoma, Pierce became a member of the Dalton Gang during the 1890s.
 After most of the gang’s members were killed during the Coffeyville, Kansas raid on October 5, 1892, Pierce joined Bill Doolin’s Oklahombres.
 He participated in several holdups, but his final battle occurred on May 2, 1895.
 After the Doolin Gang split up, Pierce and George “Bitter Creek” Newcomb rode to the Dunn Ranch on the Cimarron River to visit Newcomb’s lover, the famous “Rose of Cimarron.”
 They also planned to collect some $900 owed to Newcomb by Rose’s brothers.
-However, as they approached the house the pair of outlaws were ambushed, shot out of their saddles by Rose’s brothers who wanted to collect the large bounty on their heads.
+However, as they approached the house, the pair of outlaws were ambushed, shot out of their saddles by Rose’s brothers, who wanted to collect the large bounty on their heads.
 Both bodies were then taken to Guthrie, but Newcomb was still alive.
 When he sat up and begged for water, he received another bullet for his efforts.

-George Pierce (18??-1896) – George and brother, John, robbed and murdered their traveling companion, William Vandever, as they rode through the Cherokee Nation in November, 1894.
-Found with Vandever’s horses, mules and wagon, they were arrested.
+George Pierce (18??-1896) – George and brother, John, robbed and murdered their traveling companion, William Vandever, as they rode through the Cherokee Nation in November 1894.
+Found with Vandever’s horses, mules, and wagon, they were arrested.
 Tried and convicted at Fort Smith, Arkansas, both were hanged on April 30, 1896.